camh-neuroinformatics/CAMH-Rstats/docs/01-import-your-data.md

 ## [1] "age"        "dx"         "ethnicity"  "sex"        "subject_ID"
 ```

-That was all nice, but we want to find out more about this data we can use "summary"
+That was all nice, but we want to find out more about this data we can use `summary()`

 ```r